Location map Official Park Info

 Parking: There are 2 parking lots on the Northern side and 1 on the Southern side of the Lake.
 The South parking lot may not always be open and is not connected to the North parking lot.
 It is blocked so you have to go around.

-Sikome Lake is typically open from Mid or late June to the September long weekend 10am-7pm.
+Sikome Lake is typically open from Mid or late June to the September long weekend.
+Check Alberta Parks website for hours.

 Summer Features: Artificial lake (tested, filtered and chorine treated) with a sand bottom and sand shoreline.